 Workforce & Business Development

-3.19.20 Missouri Job Center of St. Charles County to Temporarily Suspend In-Person Services
+The Missouri Job Center of St. Charles County is open to the public for in-person services.

-Missouri Job Centers are offering reemployment services to those laid off due to the COVID-19 situation.
+Missouri Job Centers are offering reemployment services.
 Those services include resume and interview preparation as well as assistance with job searching.
 The Job Centers also offer training assistance to those that qualify.
-An application for job seeker services is below.
-Support for unemployment insurance claimants will continue to be provided by telephone or online.
-Job Center staff are prioritizing services to meet the increased unemployment requests.
+Apply for Job Seeker Services or Youth Programs.

 Welcome to the St. Charles County Department of Workforce & Business Development, operator of the Missouri Job Center of St. Charles County.
 We help people find jobs and companies find people!